explorerWay/CBSV_Development_module/README.md

 # This is the beta version of CBSV development programme.
-# Stay tuned fot the upcomings.
+# Stay tuned for the upcomings.